taylorrohrich/Source/README.md

 ## Class Format

-After our Kickoff on Sunday, February 4th, we’ll meet regularly on
+We will meet regularly on

-- TBD
-- TBD
+- Tuesdays, 7-9pm

 These class times will be devoted to some introductory learning, pair programming to reinforce concepts, time to work on personal projects, and larger community events (potentially including some speakers from Charlottesville software engineers!).